 I’m not hating on these readers.
-In fact, I’m extremely honored they tried the recipe and took the time to comment.
+In fact, I’m extremely honored they tried the recipe in the first place, and took the time to comment.

-Yet you must remember, ANY adjustments you make will effect the outcome, just like in a science experiment.
-If you are not an experienced baker, follow the recipe to-a-tee several times, before you try “making it your own.”
+Yet you must remember, any adjustments you make will effect the outcome, just like in a science experiment.
+If you are not an experienced baker, follow the recipe to-a-tee several times, before you try to “make it your own.”

-Chill Your Dough.
-If a recipe asks you to chill the dough before cutting or portioning,
+If a recipe asks you to chill the dough before cutting or portioning…

 CHILL.
 THE.
 DOUGH.